san650/ember-cli-page-object/api/setup.md

 });
 ```

-The following is a comprehensive documentation of the available `PageObject` attribute
-helpers.
+The advantage of using this attribute for example is that it normalizes white spaces and trims the white spaces at both ends of the string.
+Like this attributes, there are many more that can help you write better page objects.